 As this was a new allegation, the IAO should have acted in accordance with paragraphs 27 to 30 of the Uniform Guidelines for Investigations and should at least have determined whether there were legitimate grounds warranting a new investigation on that issue.
 There is nothing in the file to show - and the defendant organisation does not submit - that the IAO conducted a preliminary evaluation before investigating the new allegation.
-Moreover, the Tribunal notes that in its report the IAO found, in the complainant's favour, that the overtime he worked in 2013 was less than in the previous year.
-A preliminary evaluation would have brought this to light at the outset.

-This plea is well founded.
+This plea is therefore well founded.